Stereoscopy: Shutter systems

 A shutter system works by openly presenting the image intended for the left eye while blocking the right eye's view, then presenting the right-eye image while blocking the left eye, and repeating this so rapidly that the interruptions do not interfere with the perceived fusion of the two images into a single 3D image.
 It generally uses liquid crystal shutter glasses.
 Each eye's glass contains a liquid crystal layer which has the property of becoming dark when voltage is applied, being otherwise transparent.
 The glasses are controlled by a timing signal that allows the glasses to alternately darken over one eye, and then the other, in synchronization with the refresh rate of the screen.
 The main drawback of active shutters is that most 3D videos and movies were shot with simultaneous left and right views, so that it introduces a "time parallax" for anything side-moving: for instance, someone walking at 3.4 mph will be seen 20% too close or 25% too remote in the most current case of a 2x60 Hz projection.

 Passive

 Polarization systems

-To present stereoscopic pictures, two images are projected superimposed onto the same screen through polarizing filters or presented on a display with polarized filters.
+To present stereoscopic motion pictures, two images are projected superimposed onto the same screen through polarizing filters or presented on a display with polarized filters.
 For projection, a silver screen is used so that polarization is preserved.
 On most passive displays every other row of pixels is polarized for one eye or the other.
 This method is also known as being interlaced.
 The viewer wears low-cost eyeglasses which also contain a pair of opposite polarizing filters.
 As each filter only passes light which is similarly polarized and blocks the opposite polarized light, each eye only sees one of the images, and the effect is achieved.